wizeline/tea/packages/components/src/components/tag/README.md

 # wz-tag
 ## Description
 I would like to have a tag component that supports:
-- many design systems color scheme (primary, positive, secondary, info, negatie, warning)
+- many design systems state (primary, positive, secondary, info, negatie, warning)
-- checked state
-- removable state
+- removable ability

 ## DEVX
 ### Default